1972 World Series: Game 6

 Back at the friendly confines of Riverfront Stadium, the Reds tied the series at three games apiece with a rout.
-Johnny Bench, who had no RBI in the series to that point, broke a scoreless tie in the fourth with a homer off starter Vida Blue.
-The A's fought back on a Dick Green RBI double in their half of the fifth, but from then on it was all Reds.
+Johnny Bench, who had no RBIs in the series to that point, broke a scoreless tie in the fourth with a homer off starter Vida Blue.
+The Athletics fought back on a Dick Green RBI double in their half of the fifth, but from then on it was all Reds.
 Dave Concepción had a sacrifice fly in the fifth, and Tony Pérez an RBI single in the sixth (his first RBI of the Series).
 The Reds then broke it open with a five-run seventh an RBI single by Joe Morgan and a pair of two-run singles by Bobby Tolan and César Gerónimo.

 Game 7

 Gene Tenace capped a spectacular World Series with two hits, two RBI and he also scored the game-winning run in the sixth inning on Sal Bando's double.

 Oakland scored an unearned run in the first inning off Jack Billingham when Reds center fielder Bobby Tolan misplayed a fly ball by Mangual into a three-base error.
 Mangual scored on a two-out single by Tenace on a ball that hit a seam in the Astroturf and bounced over the head of third baseman Denis Menke.
 The Reds tied the game in the fifth on a bases loaded sacrifice fly to the center field wall by Hal McRae.
-However, McRae was pinch hitting for Billingham who had allowed no earned runs in 13 2/3 innings in the series against the A's.
+However, McRae was pinch hitting for Billingham who had allowed no earned runs in 13 2/3 innings in the series against the Athletics.
 His replacement in the sixth inning, Pedro Borbón, surrendered RBI doubles to Tenace and Bando.
 Bando's drive appeared catchable, but Tolan pulled up short of the wall due to a strained hamstring and the ball went over Tolan to the base of the wall.
 He was later removed from the game on a double switch.
-The Reds closed to within 3–2 in the eighth on a sacrifice fly by Perez, but A's closer Rollie Fingers shut down the Reds in the ninth.
+The Reds closed to within 3–2 in the eighth on a sacrifice fly by Perez.
+In the ninth inning, Athletics closer Rollie Fingers retired the first two hitters, César Gerónimo and Dave Concepción, before Darrel Chaney was hit by pitch.
+That created a rare "golden pitch" situation whereby either team could win on the next pitch.
+However, on the first pitch of the at-bat, Pete Rose lined out to left field to end the game, and the A's clinched their first championship in 42 years.